Argus-Labs/world-engine/cardinal/sdk/typescript/docs/models/operations/postquerygamequerynamerequestbody.md

-# PostQueryQueryGroupQueryNameResponseBody
+# PostQueryGameQueryNameRequestBody

-Results of the executed query
+Query to be executed

 ## Fields